Elango-Sagravia/movie_suggestions/outstatic/content/articles/final-destination-bloodlines-preview.md

 ## Final Destination 2 (2003)

 This second installment weaves the death trap formula of the Final Destination franchise.
 The horror without a haunting killer, bloodsucking vampire, or brain-eating zombies sets this franchise apart from other movies in the genre.
 The intricate direction of an invisible antagonist that orchestrates violence by leveraging everyday items is also featured in Final Destination 2.

+source-Ali Larter, A.J.
+Cook, and Michael Landes in Final Destination 2.
+Source: IMDb

 **Director:** [David R. Ellis](https://www.imdb.com/name/nm0254786/)